baranan/minno-tasks/IAT/README.md

-#IAT extension for Minno
+# IAT extension for Minno

-##description: An extension script for implementing the Implicit Association Test (IAT) with Minno.
+### An extension script for implementing the Implicit Association Test (IAT) with Minno.

 The extension script is a Minno script that is activated by another Minno script.
 For instance, this is a Minno script that uses an IAT extension: